ScalesCSS/scalescss/packages/objects-side-by-side/README.md

-# Side By Side Object for Scales
+# Side-by-Side Object for Scales

 A simple pattern for displaying content side by side.